ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/12-Adding_Ions.md

 ### Generate *GROMACS* Topology and Coordinate Files from the Solvated System.

 ~~~
-mkdir ~/scratch/workshop/pdb/1RGG/GROMACS
 cd ~/scratch/workshop/pdb/1RGG/GROMACS
 ~~~
 {: .bash}

-We can generate gromacs topology from the complete simulation system prepared previously and saved in the file 1RGG_chain_A_solvated.pdb.
+We can generate GROMACS topology from the complete simulation system prepared previously and saved in the file 1RGG_chain_A_solvated.pdb.
 For *pdb2gmx* to work correctly we need to rename ions from (Na+, Cl-) to (NA, CL), and rename CYX to CYS:

 ~~~
 ATOM   1444 Na+  Na+    97      -5.058 -11.031  -0.206  1.00  0.00